MarcinSznura/Blackjack_AR/README.md

 To play this game you will need:
 - special augmentable cards that you will find in "Cards PNG" file.
-- apk file install on you android device with camera
+- apk file installed on your android device with camera

 ### Installing